SmartX-Team/Omniverse/[GISTAI]NiKI_Test_ROS/README.md

 ## Seting up the Extension
 To set up the extension, after everything has been installed you need to open up Isaac Sim with the ROS2 Bridge enabled.

-Afterwards go into: Windows -> Extensions -> Three Horizontal Lines -> Settings -> Extension Search Path When opeing up the extension search path tab, please click on the plus button in the edit column.
+Afterwards go into: Windows -> Extensions -> Humburger Symbol (☰) -> Settings -> Extension Search Path
+When opeing up the extension search path tab, please click on the plus button in the edit column.

 1. Use the github link:
-Then copy this link for the current extension: `https://github.com/CosmoAdAstra/NI-KI-Test-ROS/tree/main/exts/` And that paste it into the now new empty column.
+Then copy this link for the current extension: `git://github.com/SmartX-Team/Omniverse.git?branch=backend&dir=[GISTAI]NiKI_Test_Ros/exts`
+And that paste it into the now new empty column.
+> This hot reloads every time the github gets updated.

 2. Use the files:
 Download the complete 'exts'-folder into a folder on your localhost or server.
-(You can use services as https://minhaskamal.github.io/DownGit/#/home for this purpose.)
+(You can use services as [GitDown]("https://minhaskamal.github.io/DownGit/#/home") for this purpose.)
 Then copy the path to the 'exts'-folder and paste it into the now new empty column.
+> This hot reloads every time your local extension gets updated.

 Finally, look for "ni.ki.test.ros" extension in extension manager and enable it, it should be in the tap for third parties.